-DERRICK, JOHN LESLIE, Capt., 7th (Service) Battn.
-The East Yorkshire Regt., only s. of the late John George Derrick, Chaplain to Cheltenham Union, by his wife, Edith (2, Royal Crescent, Cheltenham), dau. of H. Rée, of 11, Lansdown Crescent, Cheltenham; b.
+Regt., only s. of the late John George Derrick, Chaplain to Cheltenham Union, by his wife, Edith (2; Royal Crescent, Cheltenham), dau. of H. Rée, of 11, Lansdown Crescent, Cheltenham; b.
 Cheltenham, 4 Sept.
 1890; educ.
-Cheltenham Grammar School, and Pembroke College, Oxford, where he held the Townsend Scholarship, and took Honours in Mathematical Moderations and History Finals; was for some time Assistant Master at Coatham Grammar School.
-Redcar; volunteered 4 Sept.
-1914, as a Private in the Old Public School and University Batta.
+Cheltenham Grammar School, and Pembroke College, Oxford, where he held the Townsend Scholarship, and took Honours in Mathematical Moderations and History Finals; was for some time Assistant Master at Coatham Grammar School, Redear; volunteered 4 Sept.
+1914, as a Private in the Old Public School and University Battn.
 Royal Fusiliers; was gazetted 2nd Lieut.
 Dec.
 1914; served with the Egyptian Expeditionary Force in Egypt from Jan.
-1916, until July of the same year, when he was transformed to another battalion when he was transferred to another battalion of his regiment, and served with the Expeditionary Force in France and Flanders ; was promoted Capt.
+1916, until July of the same year, when he was transferred to another battalion of his regiment, and served with the Expeditionary Force in France and Flanders; was promoted Capt.
 July, 1917, and was killed in action at Langemarck, near Ypres, 27 Aug following.
 His Commanding Officer wrote:

 "He joined my battalion over 18 months ago, and during that time always showed himself to be as fine an officer as any Commanding Officer could wish to have.
 In action he was exceptionally cool.
-He would go and be followed any-where by his men, who had implicit confidence in him.
+He would go and be followed anywhere by his men, who had implicit confidence in him.
 I can assure you that this battalion has suffered a very great loss, and both officers and men greatly feel his death."
 Unm.